 Should I get a DELTA Certification?

-Now that you know about the Delta Certification the real question is whether or not you should even get it in the first place.
-My recommendation is that it is not worth completing.
-There are a few reasons for this but the primary one being that there are better options for teachers who are looking to land high paying jobs teaching abroad or who are trying to get into the administrative side of teaching ESL.
-I would recommend that teachers get a Masters of Education Teaching English to Speakers of Other Languages.
+Now that you know about the DELTA Certification the real question is whether or not you should even get it in the first place.
+In most cases, it is not worth completing.
+While the DELTA certainly looks nice on your résumé, there are better options for teachers who want higher paid teaching jobs abroad or who are trying to get into management positions.
+Specifically, a better career choice will almost certainly be completing a Masters of Education Teaching English to Speakers of Other Languages (M.Ed TESOL)

-Even though a Masters in TESOL is going to cost significantly more (potentially tens of thousands of dollars) the payoff is going to be much greater and more certain.
-A teacher with a Masters in TESOL who lands a job in the United Arab Emirates, for example, can easily command a salary of $4,000 or more per month with almost everything paid for.
-This means that over the course of a year depending on how much you save you will easily see a return on your investment and then some.
-Consider this over the course of a career and you can see why having a Masters in TESOL can be a very lucrative decision despite the cost.
+Even though a Masters in TESOL is going to cost significantly more (potentially tens of thousands of dollars), the payoff is going to be greater.
+A teacher with a Masters in TESOL who lands a job in the United Arab Emirates, for example, can easily command a salary of $4,000 or more per month with housing, health insurance, flights and other perks paid for by the employer.
+Combined with a teaching certificate from your home country, the doors to top jobs at international schools and universities open up, and the investment you made in your career will pay itself off.